Aṉangu Pitjantjatjara Yankunytjatjara: 21st century

-2000s

-The peoples of the region have not had any major economic development, apart from tourism, but there have been proposals to mine in the area.
-The Mintabie opal fields are located in the area, but separate from its administration.
+By 2007 the peoples of the region had not had any major economic development, apart from tourism, but there had been proposals to mine in the area.
+The opal fields of Mintabie came under separate governance that time.

 The Musgrave Block in the Lands has been viewed as having billions of dollars in potential mineral deposits and petroleum.
 But anangu have been wary of opening up the area to mining, concerned about the impact on sacred sites and the environment.
-Mining companies are conducting discussion to try to allay these worries.
+In 2003 mining companies were conducting discussions to try to allay these worries.

-For decades two major issues throughout the Lands have been the low standard of health care (compared to the rest of Australia) and drug abuse, namely alcohol, petrol sniffing, cannabis and later other illicit drugs.
-Part of the difficulty in reducing alcohol and illicit drug use has been the straddling of the indigenous area by three jurisdictions: South Australia, Western Australia and the Northern Territory.
-The jurisdictional crossover has made police enforcement of drug trafficking laws difficult, but in 2007 collaboration between these jurisdictions was reported to be delivering results.
+A 2004 parliamentary report on an inquiry by a select committee led by Minister for Aboriginal Affairs Terry Roberts examined the shortcomings of the 1981 Act, which had not addressed entrenched social and economic problems in the Lands.
+The review noted shortcomings in the delivery of human services and infrastructure, and identified a "need to address the issue of the overall governance of the AP Lands and to formalise arrangements within an Act of Parliament and/or the Constitution of Anangu Pitjantjatjara".
+After wide consultation and consideration of many submissions, the committee made 15 recommendations.
+One of these was the establishment of a permanent police presence, as one of several strategies used to combat the problems of petrol sniffing and family violence.

 In July 2007 South Australia Police in co-operation with liquor outlets in Coober Pedy (250 km to the south-east entrance to the Lands) agreed to create a register of alcohol purchases, to enable police to identify persons who purchased large quantities of alcohol in Coober Pedy potentially for transportation into Aboriginal lands.
 Also in July, Commonwealth Indigenous Affairs Minister Mal Brough offered federal help for a "drug and alcohol crackdown" in South Australian Aboriginal lands – such as the APY Lands.

-In early August 2007, the Rann South Australian Labor Government announced a$ 34 million package to "improve well-being of Aboriginal people" in the APY Lands. $25m was to be spent on improving housing and most of the remaining $8m on law enforcement in Amata and Pukatja.
+In early August 2007, the Rann South Australian Labor Government announced A$ 34 million package to "improve well-being of Aboriginal people" in the APY Lands. $25m was to be spent on improving housing and most of the remaining $8m on law enforcement in Amata and Pukatja.
 In November, SA Police Commissioner Mal Hyde announced the signing of a new enterprise agreement for South Australia Police that would include incentive packages to lure police to work in rural and remote areas such as the Lands.

-UnitingCare Wesley Adelaide (now Uniting Communities) set up a website in 2007 to monitor State and Federal Government spending promises for the APY Lands, tracking the delivery of those promises.

-In May 2008, retired Supreme Court judge the Hon E. P. "Ted" Mullighan QC delivered his supplementary report to his Children in State Care Commission of Inquiry, entitled the "Children on Aṉangu Pitjantjatjara Yankunytjatjara Lands Commission of Inquiry – a Report into Sexual Abuse" (aka "the Mullighan report").
+In May 2008, retired Supreme Court judge the Hon Ted Mullighan QC delivered his supplementary report to his Children in State Care Commission of Inquiry, entitled the "Children on Aṉangu Pitjantjatjara Yankunytjatjara Lands Commission of Inquiry – a Report into Sexual Abuse" (aka "the Mullighan report").